"Never Let Anyone Tell You That You Cannot Recover Deleted Files!"

 Yes, you can recover deleted data that is worth a lot of money.
 I have!
 A client accidentally deleted his monthly magazine that costs him over ten grand to publish.
 Without our knowledge of how to undelete a file manually - after he failed to do it with software - he would have lost his reputation and a lot of future business.

-The client said he was willing to pay a lot of much money to just recover one file, although he didn't have to, because he knew the future value of his firm depended on it.
-Keep in mind that if all else fails, and the situation feels like life or death, services is another possibility to recover deleted files.
+After the recovery, the client said he was willing to pay much money to just recover that one file because he knew the future value of his firm depended on it.
+Keep in mind that if all else fails, and it's a high stress situation, services is another possibility to recover deleted files.